HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 The past two year's data reflects a growing awareness of the importance of optimized image loading.
 However, there's still considerable room for improvement, as a significant portion of websites have yet to implement any form of lazy-loading.
 Regarding iframes, the advice remains largely unchanged:
 1. Native lazy-loading can be applied to iframes, offering similar benefits as with images.
 2. However, for optimal sustainability, consider avoiding iframes altogether when possible.
 Usage of iframes can lead to unnecessary resource consumption if overused or if embedded content isn't controlled or optimized (e.g., third-party trackers or ads).
-3. The <a hreflang="en" href="https://developer.chrome.com/docs/lighthouse/performance/third-party-facades">facade pattern</a> remains a preferred approach for integrating external content like embedded videos or interactive maps.
+3. The [facade pattern](https://developer.chrome.com/docs/lighthouse/performance/third-party-facades) remains a preferred approach for integrating external content like embedded videos or interactive maps.

 For deeper insights & analysis, refer to our [Performance](./performance) chapter and [Media](./media) chapter.